 Identified Need Hospital Initiative Primary Objective of the Initiative/Metrics that will be used to evaluate the results Single or Multi- Year Initiative Time Period Key Partners and/or Hospitals in initiative development and/or implementation How were the outcomes evaluated?
-Outcome (Include process and impact measures) Continuation of Initiative Cost of initiative for current FY?
-(See Instructions) Increase the proportion of pregnant women seeking prenatal care starting within the 1st Trimester Prenatal Health Education Community Advocacy & Outreach Educate women in Northwest Baltimore to navigate the health care system to utilize resources in the community that promotes healthy pregnancies Create innovative patient education materials to educate women on importance and benefits of starting prenatal care within 1st Trimester materials to empower women to seek care as soon as possible via health fairs, MCOs, and MWPH communication channels Provide talks to prenatal women about navigating the health care system.
+Outcome (Include process and impact measures) Continua tion of Initiative A.Cost of initiative for current FY?
+(See Instructions) B. Amount of Direct Offsetting Revenue from Restricted Grants Increase the proportion of pregnant women seeking prenatal care starting within the 1st Trimester Prenatal Health Education Community Advocacy & Outreach Educate women in Northwest Baltimore to navigate the health care system to utilize resources in the community that promotes healthy pregnancies Create innovative patient education materials to educate women on importance and benefits of starting prenatal care within 1st Trimester materials to empower women to seek care as soon as possible via health fairs, MCOs, and MWPH communication channels Provide talks to prenatal women about navigating the health care system.
 Three types of educational materials/campaigns developed; encouraging proper health and nutrition technique for prenatal women.
 Multi-year initiative Baltimore City Healthy Start St. Jerome's Head Start St. Bernadine's Head Start Union Baptist Head Start A pre/post survey was provided to 47 participants at four 2-hour talks.
 The MWPH Education Team developed materials for the resource guide.
 The interprofessional group of educators, clinicians, and administrators met to ensure that the materials were appropriate and met literacy standards.
-2500 copies were printed and distributed by the outpatient staff, social work staff, and community outreach program.
-There were 47 participants in the program.
-The average pre-test survey score was over 10 correct out of 16 questions (62.8%) and the average post- test score was a little over 14 correct answers (88.4%).
+2500 copies were printed and distributed by the outpatient staff, social work staff, and community outreach program There were 58 participants in the program.
+The average pre-test survey score was over 10 correct out of 16 questions (62.8%) and the average post-test score was a little over 14 correct answers (88.4%).
 The average score improvement approximately 25.6% was very significant (<0.002), indicating that the program was effective in knowledge improvement.
-On the post test 43 of the participants improved her score.
-Four participants score did not change at all.
+On the post test 55 of the participants improved her score.
+Three participants score did not change at all.
 Approximately 550 resource guides were distributed at 76 health fairs and at the hospital.
 The education team meets quarterly to ensure materials are still up-to-date and appropriate.
-Yes \$1200
+Yes \$1200 \$0